 After skiing, biking, and exploring endless nature, let Pyhä’s and Luosto’s wellness services melt your stress away.
 At the Amethyst spa and gym, sweat it out in a Turkish bath before taking a dip in their 30°C swimming pool.

 For eating well there are several options.
 Sit down to dinner at the world’s largest log restaurant, Kelo.
 Their weekly theme dinner buffets offer a wide selection of Lapland delicacies.
 At the Hotel Aurora restaurant in Luosto, sample their grilled Arctic Ocean salmon and cloudberry creme brulee.
-For special occasions, you can even arrange a custom private dinner at the Pyhä SnowCastle.

 If comfort and coziness is what you’re after, Lapland Hotel Luostotunturi’s Log Cabins feature traditional accommodation with modern conveniences like sauna and kitchen appliances–all within a five minute walk from hotel reception and services.
 More cabin accommodation is available through Pyhähippu and PyhäBooking cabin booking agencies.